alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   position: absolute;
 }{% endhighlight %}
     <p>
-      This enables <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#absolute_positioning">absolute positioning</a>, which removes the text from the normal document flow and allows it to be placed anywhee on the page.
+      This enables <a href="https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/CSS_layout/Positioning#absolute_positioning">absolute positioning</a>, which removes the text from the normal document flow and allows it to be placed anywhere on the page.
       Now it sits alone, and it doesn't affect the layout of other elements on the page – in particular, the image no longer has to leave space for the text.
     </p>
   </div>